Democrat gubernatorial candidate visits Elizabethton today - NewsBreak

 Pound, Wise County PSA agree on funds return

-POUND – Pound officials announced a summer’s-end bump in town funds Tuesday – more than $100,000 in question since the town surrendered its water and sewer system to Wise County almost a year and a half ago.
-Vice Mayor Leabern Kennedy and Town Attorney Greg Baker outlined...
+POUND — Pound officials announced a summer’s-end bump in town funds Tuesday, more than $100,000 in question since the town surrendered its water and sewer system to Wise County almost a year and a half ago.
+Vice Mayor Leabern Kennedy and Town Attorney Greg Baker outlined the details...

 Kingsport to celebrate National Good Neighbor Day - with an entire week